Updated September 2020

 It’s also historically an indication of wealth.
 Silk takes on red dyes very well, but is attacked by the chemicals in indigo, hence why red is historically the colour of high status and festivity.
 Cotton, on the other hand, is less friendly with red, which often goes a sort of pinky brown, but loves blue, hence why it has long been the standard colour of everyday workers’ clothing.

 Usually, on a village level, only small batches of yarn are dyed at once.
 It’s therefore quite normal for the colour to change slightly halfway through a piece as the weaver moves from one batch to the next.
 Consistency is super difficult when timings and amounts aren’t recorded.
 This is something we are working on with our weavers: recipes and records!

 But natural dye is no longer the only option.
 It is increasingly common for weavers to use pre-dyed cotton, chemical dyes and factory-made threads which are now readily available, much more convenient, and don’t risk the colour running when you wash it.
 However, natural dyes are still used in weaving villages all across the world, and in the most remote areas with little access to imported products.

 It also allows complete autonomy in the weaving process.
 This home-grown business structure allows weavers to raise a family at home, whilst earning money, and is often their only source of income in an otherwise subsistence farming community.
 It also empowers women, who traditionally manage the weaving and dying business in the village.

 Kalinko fabrics use a mixture of natural and synthetic dyes.
-Our Lotus Throws are all natural though.
+Our Lotus Bedspreads are all natural though.

 And don’t worry – no traces of banana remain.
 Just cosy cotton.